gnosis/dex-research/dFusion/dFusion.rst

 Deposits may be applied by specifying deposit slot and updated **stateRoot**.
 This new state root is computed by
 - gathering all the deposit events for that slot,
 - computing the updated balances for all cooresponding deposit transactions and
-- computing the pedersen hash of all account balances
+- computing the new Merkle-root-hash of all account balances

 For security reasons, the **applyDeposits** function must be called with the following parameters
 - slot,